 If not, you are entitled to a dismissal of this “status” ticket upon application.

 I recommend taking immediate action when your inspection sticker becomes loose.
 Follow the instructions issued by the NY DMV to re-attach or replace your inspection sticker.
-If you are issued a parking ticket, you have a strong defense by after the published advice of the DMV.
-The worst you can do is place the sticker on your dashboard.
-Bad idea.
-Don’t do it!
+If you are issued a parking ticket, you have a strong defense after the published advice of the DMV.
+The worst you can do is place the sticker on your dashboard—bad idea.
+Could you not do it?